 The Hospital offers outpatient and inpatient services in various specialist fields.
-These services will be phased-in over a 12-month period.
-The outpatient department will provide Radiology, Dialysis, Pharmacy, Physiotherapy and Oncology day clinic services.
+The outpatient department will provide Radiology, Dialysis, Pharmacy, Rehabilitation Unit, and Oncology day clinic services.

 Our Radiology department features cutting-edge medical imaging equipment.
 Eight x-ray machines will serve approximately 2 500 patients a year.
 Also available are an MRI machine, a CT scan, a nuclear CT scan, a fluoroscope and two ultrasound machines.
 Through the generosity of General Electric, the department has been transformed into a magical adventure land.
 Customised wall-art and decorative applications on the machinery itself will engage and distract young patients and reduce their anxiety during procedures.

 The Nephrology department houses 17 dialysis machines that will accommodate 8 500 treatments annually.
 Our capacity is high even when compared with international standards.